 The special education portion of the student teaching experience consists of one half-semester in a special education placement to be completed either during the first half of semester as EDA 416 or second half as EDA 417.
-During the special education placement, the teacher candidate will work under the direction of a cooperating teacher and a university supervisor.
-By the end of the placement, the teacher candidate will have undertaken teaching and all other activities related to a special education teacher's work in addition to completing a series of assignments.
-Teacher candidates will attend mandatory orientation on campus and also participate in weekly seminar sessions at a time and location to be announced.
+During the special education placement, the student will work under the direction of a cooperating teacher and a university supervisor.
+By the end of the placement, the student will have undertaken teaching and all other activities related to a special education teacher's work in addition to completing a series of assignments.
+Students will attend mandatory orientation on campus and also participate in weekly seminar sessions at a time and location to be announced.